youthinfront/youthinfront-site/_posts/blog/2018-02-21-4-getting-started-as-an-activist.md

 ---
 layout: post
-title: How do I start as an activist?
+title: How do I start as an activist?- Depreciated
-subtitle: Advice from youth activists
+subtitle: Can a dev senisiby archive this topic or delete it safey
 cards: